lanshunfang/csye6225-distributed-raft-multicast-word-counter/README.md

 - Any operation request will be persisted into the log stack in the local drive and propagated into the cluster before proceeding.
 - The leader node is in charge of log persisting and syncing.
-- Once the operation log are saved and synced, any node, including followers and the leader, could orchestrate the cluster to perform actions against any corresponding log offset.
+- Once the operation log are safely saved and synced, any node, including followers and the leader, could orchestrate the cluster to perform actions against any corresponding log offset.
 So, all nodes could offer HTTP services to any users.
 - The HTTP service run at port `3000` in all nodes.

 # Example: Word counting workflow